KITcii/smart-contract-dev-support/Architectural Patterns/Name-Service Pattern/README.md

 # Name-Service Pattern
 ## Context
-DLT applications and/or smart contracts call functions of other smart contracts, whose addresses may change over time because of maintenance and associated re-deployment.
+DLT applications or smart contracts call functions of other smart contracts, whose addresses may change over time because of maintenance and associated re-deployment.
 Consequently, the smart contract address must also be changed in all DLT applications and smart contracts that interact with these re-deployed smart contracts.
 ## Problem
 It is challenging to find and always use the latest version of a smart contract in the presence of updates and changing smart contract addresses.
-In addition, smart contract addresses are hard to remember and not intuitive for developers, which decreases the intuitive interaction with smart contracts on the code level.
+In addition, smart contract addresses are hard to remember and not intuitive for developers which decreases the intuitive interaction with smart contracts on the code level.
 ## Forces
 The latest version of a smart contract should be easily retrievable.
 Furthermore, the interaction with a smart contract should become intuitive by not using smart contract addresses and function names.
 ## Solution